 How do I successfully lose weight?
-Interesting facts from obesity therapy

 These include diabetes, lipid metabolism disorders, high blood pressure, cardiovascular diseases, fatty liver and joint problems.
 Obesity is also a risk factor for certain types of cancer and fertility disorders.
 Another new finding is that obesity can increase the risk of dementia.
 In view of these dramatic consequences, obesity should therefore be "tackled".
-Admittedly, it takes a lot more than discipline to do so, because eating less food alone is not enough to normalize a strong body weight.
+It takes a lot more than discipline to do so because eating less food alone is not enough to normalize a strong body weight.

-Phase one: The earlier recommendation to start losing weight very slowly is outdated, because with a tedious and dragging weight loss, the motivation to persevere with losing weight for a long time is reduced.
-On the other hand, rapid successes motivate you to continue.
+Phase one: The earlier recommendation to lose weight is outdated, because with a tedious and dragging weight loss, the motivation to persevere with losing weight for a long time is reduced.
+Rapid successes motivate you to continue.
 However, fast weight loss needs to be well planned.
-A good method is the modified fasting cure, which means: a light cuisine with small portions.
-These should be protein-rich in order to ensure that muscle mass does not shrink with the fat pads.
-In addition, a moderate intake of carbohydrates makes sense, especially to supply the brain with usable calories.
+A good method is the changed fasting cure, which means: a light cuisine with small portions.
+These should be protein-rich to ensure that muscle mass does not shrink with the fat pads.
+In addition, a moderate intake of carbohydrates makes sense, to supply the brain with usable calories.
 Formula diet products, i.e. protein-rich nutrient powder mixed with liquid, are also well suited.
 After a few weeks - the duration depends on the weight loss target - the formula diet meals are replaced by proper meals.

 Then phase two begins with three modules: The first module is about keeping the weight or reducing it further in small steps.
 To achieve this, it is important to get used to new eating habits and leave past eating sins behind.
-One should refrain from eating the fast hamburger sometimes just in between, because regularly consumed junk food is considered to be one of the causes of obesity today.
-It is therefore important to learn about healthy alternatives.
+One should refrain from eating the odd fast food hamburger occasionally, because junk food is considered to be one cause of obesity today.

 The second module in phase two is the movement.
 However, their great importance lies not in the direct burning of calories, but rather in altering the entire metabolic situation.
 According to new findings, targeted strength training is necessary because the build-up of muscle mass burns additional calories - not only during sporting activity, but over the entire 24 hours of a day.
-Nearly all studies show that those who have increased their physical activity in phase two can keep their weight down well.
+All studies show that those who have increased their physical activity in phase two can keep their weight down well.

 The level of long-term weight loss is also associated with behavioural therapy.
 This is the third module of phase two.
 In behavioural therapy, motivation and self-confidence are strengthened, for example in group discussions.
 Such group discussions are offered by psychotherapists.
-However, there are also food systems and nutritional concepts that work in conjunction with such group discussions.
-Study results show that the level of weight loss is clearly linked to regular participation in the weekly meetings.
+However, there are also food systems and nutritional concepts that work with such group discussions.
+Study results show that the level of weight loss is linked to regular participation in the weekly meetings.
 Behavioral change also involves checking the reason for eating.
 Just out of hunger?
 Or from boredom, from frustration, from sadness?
 Together with a psychotherapist, it is possible to consider which methods are better suited to satisfying these needs than food intake.

-The following different procedures are possible: the adjustable gastric band, the so-called "tube stomach" or the so-called gastric bypass.
+The following different procedures are possible: the adjustable gastric band, the so-called "tube stomach" or the "gastric bypass".
 It should be noted that surgery is not a panacea for obesity.
-It is indeed an important building block in the treatment.
+It is an important building block in the treatment.
 But surgery is not the only measure that can solve all the physical and psychological problems associated with obesity.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany

-Text: Dr. Beatrice
+Text: Dr. Beatrice Wagner, Editor: Marielle Becker